Dialogue is one of the most difficult aspects of writing to master. There are many pitfalls to avoid.

-Dialog that does not sound like natural speech.
+This is dialogue that does not sound like natural speech.

 Overuse of Modifiers

-Rewrite one of the the transcripts from exercise 4 using as much of the dialog as possible, but changing the scene in as many ways as possible.
-Change the setting, change the people’s intent, and change the tone.
-See how easy or difficult it is to give the same words a different intent.
+- Rewrite one of the the transcripts from exercise 4 using as much of the dialogue as possible, but changing the scene.
+Change the setting.
+Change the people’s intent.
+Change the tone.
+Observe how easy or difficult it is to give the same words a different intent.

 - Write the dialogue for a scene without using any modifiers.
 Just separate each statement by line.
 Write down the conversation as it flows.
 After you complete the dialogue, add narrative description.
 Don’t add dialogue tags such as “said”, “shouted” or “ordered”.
 Instead, work the dialogue into the action as a logical progression of the statements.
 Finally, add any dialogue tags that are absolutely necessary.
 Keep them simple such as said, told, or asked.
 Again, only put them in if you cannot find other options.
 Compare this to the previous dialogue you have written.
 See what you like or dislike about the changes.

 - Write a scene in which one person tells another person a story.
 Write it as a dialogue, not just a first person narrative.
 Clearly have one person telling the story and the other person listenin.
 The second person should ask questions or make comments.
 The first goal of this scene is to have the story stand alone as a subject.
 The second goal is to have the characters’ reactions to the story be the focal point of the scene.